Data Protection Academy » Data Protection News » EU-US Data Privacy Framework

 In the first step complaints are investigated by the so-called "Civil Liberties Protection Officer" of the US Secret Service.
 This person is responsible for ensuring that US intelligence agencies respect privacy and fundamental rights.

 In the second step data subjects have the opportunity to appeal the decision of the Civil Liberties Protection Officer to the newly created Data Protection Review Court (DPRC).
-This court consists of members outside the US government, they have the power to investigate complaints from EU citizens, including obtaining relevant information from intelligence agencies, and can make binding remedial decisions.
-For example, if the DPRC finds that the data collection was done in violation of the protections provided in the Executive Order, it can order the data deleted.
+This court consists of members outside the US government who are authorised to investigate complaints from EU citizens, including obtaining relevant information from intelligence agencies, and can make binding remedial decisions.
+For example, if the DPRC determines that the data collection was done in violation of the protections provided in the Executive Order, it can order the deletion of the data.

 The two-tier redress mechanism of the EU-US DPF is controversial.
 Some experts criticise that the mechanism is too weak and that it is difficult for data subjects to take action against violations of the law.
 Other experts argue that the mechanism is an important step towards strengthening data protection for transatlantic data transfers.